rstacruz/til-2013/_posts/2017-03-14-redux-side-effects.md

 Fortunately, Redux has built-in provisions for managing side effects: [Middleware](http://redux.js.org/docs/advanced/Middleware.html)!
 You can write your own middleware with business logic.
 You don't need to use 3rd-party packages other than Redux itself.

 Redux middleware is simply a decorator for `dispatch()`.
-Here's an example where we extend `dispatch()` to perform certain side effects (an AJAX call, in this case) qwhen certain actions come in.
+Here's an example where we extend `dispatch()` to perform certain side effects (an AJAX call, in this case) when certain actions come in.

 ```js
 // Redux middleware